NoahSoto/Mimikatz-For-Dummies/README.md

 ```

-We can view active processes in Windgb which is going to walk through the `PsActiveProcessHead` we talked about above using the `!process` [command]([!process (WinDbg) - Windows drivers | Microsoft Learn](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/-process)).
+We can view active processes in Windgb which is going to walk through the `PsActiveProcessHead` we talked about above using the `!process` [command](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/-process).

 ```
 !process 0 0 (0 0 = display all processes, brief info)